AleksGerman/coccoc-php-assignment/README.md

 * Validation of fields: no more than 3 links to a photo, description no more than 1000 characters, title no more than 200 characters;
 * No need to implement HTML and JS parts.
 PHP only;

-If you have doubts about the details - make the decision yourself, but in your README.md we recommend to write down the questions and the decisions made on them.
+If you have doubts about the details - make the decision yourself, but in your README.md we recommend writing down the questions, and the decisions made on them.

 ## Details
 #### Method for getting list of ads
 * Pagination: 10 ads should be present on one page;
 * Sorting: by price (ascending / descending) and by date of creation (ascending / descending);
-* Fields in the response: ad name, link to the main photo (the first in the list if there are several photos), price.
+* Fields in the response: ad name, link to the main picture (the first in the list if there are several pictures), price.

 #### Method of getting a specific ad
-* Required fields in the response: ad name, price, link to the main photo;
+* Required fields in the response: ad name, price, link to the main picture;
-* Optional fields (can be requested by passing the 'fields' parameter): description, links to all photos.
+* Optional fields (can be requested by passing the 'fields' parameter): description, links to all pictures.

 #### Ad creation method
-* Accepts all of the above fields: title, description, several links to photos (you don't need to upload photos anywhere), price;
+* Accepts all the above fields: title, description, several links to pictures (you don't need to upload pictures anywhere), price;
-* Returns the ID of the created ad and the result code (error or success).
+* Returns the ID of the created ad, and the result code (error or success).

 ## Complications
 Not required, but the task can be completed with any number of complications: